open-horizon/exchange-api/README.md

 - Modified PUT orgs/{org}/nodes/{id}/agreements/{agreementid} to include the pattern and workload, and to accept "microservices":[{"url":"ms url","org":"myorg"}] instead of an array of url strings like it is now.
 - Modified PUT orgs/{org}/agbots/{id}/agreements/{agreementid} to accept workload orgid, pattern, and url, instead of just the url
 - Added list of orgs/patterns to agbot resource
+- A new setting `"frontEndHeader": "issuer"` is required in the `root` section of config.json to use data power in front of exchange

 ### Internal things done in this version